Things you might find helpful on your therapeutic journey:

 Listen……to your Self.
 Deep inside, in the core of your Being, you already know what feels right and what you need.
 This inner Guide is available 24/7 if we connect with it.
 The things I’ve mentioned above to moderate/minimise/avoid, do an effective job of keeping us disconnected from our internal compass.

 Difficult feelings and thoughts are natural.
 When it seems like there is no legitimate, safe space/way for them to be expressed and heard, that is when disharmony sets in.
-A simple conscious acknowledgement to yourself that you are having a tough time can be the first step in a powerful healing experience.
+A simple conscious acknowledgement to yourself that you are encountering a tough time can be the first step in a powerful healing experience.

 Wishing you Peace and Healing.